UedaTakeyuki/monitor/README.md

 # Monitor

 ##Vision
-A simple data monitor as follows:
+A simple data monitor with following abilitys:
-- catch numerical data or picture from small terminal (named "Slider").
+- gather numerical data or picture from small terminal (called "Slider").
-- show latest
+- show latest data to mobile web.
-- download
+- provide download feature.

 ## Architecture
 Breaf architecture design of the MONITOR and SLIDERs.